FlamesRunner/MCP/README.md

 Severe bugs include security vulnerabilities and issues that need to be resolved immediately.
 Normal-severity bugs are ones that are not as severe, but can still disrupt functionality in the panel.
 Minor bugs are those that are cosmetic and are not urgent.

+#### Hosted version
+There is a hosted version available at https://mcp.ahong.ca that is fully working and running on the latest tested release.
+The only thing that you need to do is add a server (follow the slave installation guide above.)
+Currently, the panel does not support running the server on different ports than 25565, which is an issue that needs to be resolved in the near future, nor does it properly support NAT (or at least I haven't tested it.
+I am open to that if it works).

+#### TO-DO
+- Administration area
+- Easier installation process & guide
+- Alternate ports than 25565
+- Multiple installations of MCP on a single server
+- Master/slave compatibility on the same server